Devtancredi/pesticide-data-tool/README.md

 # pesticide-data-tool
 A python web scraper that analyzes data on pesticides from the University of Hertfordshire's Pesticide Properties Database.
-Currently the tool checks each pesticide in the data base and will return a list of those that are rated low risk in three categories: environmental fate, ecotoxicity, and human health hazard.
-The pesticide databse contains a plethora of data allowing the tool to be easily reconfigured in the future to analyse along different parameters or find statistically significant trends.
+Currently the tool checks each pesticide in the database and will return a list of those that are rated low risk in three categories: environmental fate, ecotoxicity, and human health hazard.
+The pesticide database contains a plethora of data allowing the tool to be easily reconfigured in the future to analyse along different parameters or find statistically significant trends.

 ## Installation
 Simply clone the pesticide-data-tool repsotiry into the desired directory on your machine